Property owners are on the front line of historic preservation. Here are a few resources we’ve collected that you may find useful.

 Erie County Housing Resource Directory: This searchable database includes local, state and federal programs that provide a range of funding options for homeowners and renters looking for home-buyer assistance, rehabilitation and critical repair funding, and home energy upgrades.

 National Trust for Historic Preservation Homeowners’ Resources: A short list of resources that can help you make good maintenance decisions for a historic home.
+How best to insure historic homes is addressed in a blog article.

 Erie Downtown Partnership Facade Grant Program: These grants are intended to assist with the preservation of historic commercial buildings and assure that such buildings are rehabilitated in a sensitive and appropriate manner; bring substandard exterior building conditions into compliance with basic health, safety, and building codes and enhance the visual appeal of downtown businesses; and reduce or eliminate vacancies in the core of downtown Erie Downtown, and promote the adaptive reuse of commercial buildings.
 Any person(s) owning property in Erie Downtown Partnership’s boundaries is eligible to apply.